amiralles/contest/README.md

 ## contest
 Contest is blend of a console test runner and a minimalist testing framework.
 In contrast with most popular testing frameworks, Contest it's based on conventions, so it doesn't require a whole lotta of attributes to identify tests cases, fixtures, setups and so on and so forth.
-In the end, this means there are no syntax’s noise in your test code; hence it's more readable and easy to mantein.
+The bottom line is you won't have any syntax noise in your tests; hence the code will be more readable and, of course, easy to maintain.

 Contest it’s designed to be both lightweight and easy to use.
-Assuming you are comfortable writing functional C#, you will get a huge productivity boost from this library.
-The syntax is neat and right to the point.
+Assuming you are comfortable writing functional C#, you will get a productivity boost from this library.
+The syntax is short, sweet and right to the point.
 And a bonus feature, the test runner is freaking fast ;)

 Down below you’ll find couple of samples on how to write tests using contest.